 Maine Coon Heart Problems

-However, despite Maine Coons being a healthy breed, they are still prone to some health problems, and they can suffer from a variety of heart conditions.
+Despite being a healthy breed, these large cats are still prone to some health problems, and they can suffer from a variety of heart conditions.

 The most common Maine Coon heart problem is Hypertrophic Cardiomyopathy, a deadly condition that cannot be cured.
 Since HCM is genetic, good breeders will test for this condition before allowing the kitten to go to a new home.
 Cats can also develop heart conditions due to injury or natural causes as they age.